 A. Registrants can sign up for courses hosted by Signum University using the Enroll section of the SU website.
 After choosing the type of offering (Mythgard Institute, Mythgard Academy, etc.), registrants will then be taken to the course catalog.

 Questions about the enrollment catalog pages can be directed to Acteva using the contact information provided during registration.

 Q. How do I enroll to audit the course?

 A. Visit our Enrollment page and review the Enroll to Audit information.
 After taking a moment to understand the details, choose the Enroll Today button and follow the instructions listed under “Q. How do I enroll for courses?” above.

-A. Auditors will spend 2 hours attending class each week plus whatever time it takes you to read the course materials.
-M.A. students will attend 3 hours of class per week plus whatever time it takes you to read the course materials and write the required papers: generally at least 6 hours of work outside of class.
+A. Auditors will spend 2 hours attending class each week plus whatever time it takes to read the course materials.
+M.A. students will attend 3 hours of class per week plus whatever time it takes to read the course materials and write the required papers: generally at least 6 hours of work outside of class.
 Participation in the discussion board is open to all, though it is required of M.A. students and optional for auditors.

 Q. How much does it cost to take a course?